twelvelabs-io/tl-solutions-samples/Workshops/TwelveLabs_Bedrock_Workshop/README.md

 **Step 2: Open and walk through notebook**

-Open [tl-marengo-bedrock-workshop.ipynb](tl-marengo-bedrock-workshop.ipynb) for the Marengo on Bedrock workshop or [tl-pegasus-bedrock-workshop.ipynb](tl-pegasus-bedrock-workshop.ipynb) for the Pegasus on Bedrock workshop.
+Open [twelvelabs-bedrock-workshop.ipynb](twelvelabs-bedrock-workshop.ipynb) to run through the workshop.

 Follow the instructions in the notebooks to update the required variables.